nttgin/BGPalerter/docs/configuration.md

 >      group: default
 > ```
 > If in config.yml monitorRPKI is enabled, you will receive alerts every time:
->  * 103.21.244.0/24 is announced and it is not covered by ROAs or the announcement is RPKI invalid;
+>  * 103.21.244.0/24 is announced and it is not covered by ROAs, or the announcement is RPKI invalid;
->  * AS13335 announces something that is not covered by ROAs or the announcement is RPKI invalid;
+>  * AS13335 announces something that is not covered by ROAs, or the announcement is RPKI invalid;
+>  * A prefix you announce used to be covered by a ROA but such ROA is no longer available (e.g. RPKI repositories past failures: [ARIN](https://www.arin.net/announcements/20200813/), [RIPE NCC](https://www.ripe.net/support/service-announcements/accidental-roa-deletion))

-Example of alert:
+Examples of alerts:
-> The route 103.21.244.0/24 announced by AS13335 is not RPKI valid.
+> The route 103.21.244.0/24 announced by AS13335 is not RPKI valid
+> The route 1.2.3.4/24 announced by AS1234 is not covered by a ROA
+> The route 1.2.3.4/24 announced by AS1234 is no longer covered by a ROA

 Parameters for this monitor module: